 According to the National Institute of Neurological Disorders and Stroke, more than 20 million Americans have some type of peripheral neuropathy.
 At Neuropathy Treatment Clinics of Texas in Addison, Texas, help is available through innovative and customized treatment plans.
 If you’re searching for relief from peripheral neuropathy and want to avoid drug therapy or surgery, schedule an appointment online or by phone today.
+We see patients in and around the DFW Metroplex.

 Your nervous system is comprised of your central nervous system, which includes your brain and spinal cord, and your peripheral nervous system, which includes the extensive network of nerves that extend to the rest of your body.